How Should Skinny Guys Train to Build Muscle?

-That last point is an especially weird one.
+That last point is a peculiar one.
 Neck training is super common in sports training.
-If you play football or rugby, or if you fight, then you need a thick neck to defend against concussions and knockouts.
+If you play football, rugby, or fight, you need a thick neck to defend against concussions and knockouts.
 Neck size also has a huge impact on how strong and aesthetic someone looks.
 But for some reason, hardly any strength training or powerlifting programs include any neck training.

 - Focus on the mythical hypertrophy rep range.
-It’s true that you can build muscle with anywhere from 1–40 reps, but you’ll get the most bang for your bulk if you spend most (but not all) of your energy lifting in the 6–12 range (study).
+You can build muscle with anywhere from 4–40 reps, but sets of 6–15 reps tend to be the most efficient (study).

 - Focus on progressive overload.
 Try to add weight to your lifts.
 Strive to eke out more repetitions than last time.
 Fight to outlift the man you were last workout.